hotsphink/proposal-defer-import-eval/README.md

 Starting with **1) Before Load**: At present, we already have a technique for deferring at load, dynamic import.
 Dynamic import must be asynchronous, otherwise we would break run-to-completion semantics.
-Dynamic import is already a powerful tool in use on many applications.
+Dynamic import is already a powerful tool in use in many applications.

-If we consider **2) Before Parse**, we see that it is ill-advised to laziness is at this point, due to the note at 2.i.
+If we consider **2) Before Parse**, we see that laziness is ill-advised at this point, due to the note at 2.i.
 Without parsing, we will be unable to have a complete module graph.
 We want the module graph to be present and complete, so that other work can also be done.
 So, **we do not want to defer parsing**.
 However, many engines may implement an optimization to only partially parse the module, and find early errors and imports.